sfajfer/Master-of-Gu/gu index/Gu Index.md

 Effect: While sustained, this Gu negates and stores all heat damage dealt to your hit points, to a maximum of {20, 50}.
 If you hit a creature with an unarmed melee attack, deal additional heat damage equal to the damage stored inside Heatsink Gu to the target.
 When you stop sustaining Heatsink Gu, its stored damage reverts to 0.

+### Iron Hand Grappling Gu
+*Rank 2 Manifestation*

+Cost: 3 portions

+Range: Self

+Health: 5

+Food: <!-- TODO ->

+Keywords: [**Sustained**]

+Effect: While sustained, your hands are made entirely of a dense and hard iron.
+They are incredibly durable; if you would take damage to your hit points and that damage is being dealt specifically to your hands (a called shot, or touching something very hot, for example), reduce the damage taken by 80.

+You have advantage on **Athletics** tests resulting from the **Grapple** combat action, and your punching attacks deal an additional 5 force damage.

 ### Iron Hook Silver Slash Gu
 *Rank 5 Attack*